 While I would recommend experimenting with different types of posts, videos seem to be the most popular content format at the moment.
 According to a study by Buzzsumo on 880 million Facebook posts published by brands and publishers, videos get, on average, twice the level of engagement than other post types.
-If you’re posting videos, remember to optimize them for mobile consumption.
+If you’re posting videos, remember to

 As far as the frequency with which to post, Facebook’s algorithm changes have made research into the topic rather difficult.
 The consensus seems to be to experiment as much as possible.
 As often as you have fresh, compelling content to share on Facebook, give it a try.
 Try testing post frequency in week-long intervals so that you can measure the results quickly.
 We found that posting about once a day works best for us.